Vegan Oat Flour Cake (Gluten Free!)

 With Toppings: While this cake is delicious as is, I’ll often add fresh strawberries, raspberries and blueberries on top as a garnish, crushed walnuts and pecans, a drizzle of vegan honey, and sometimes I’ll add a dusting of powdered sugar or a dollop of vegan whipped cream too.

-Drinks: Hot drinks like coffee or tea pair well with this cake, but my kids love it when I serve this cake with a warm cup of cinnamon hot chocolate.
+Drinks: Hot drinks like coffee or tea pair well with this cake, but my kids love it when I serve this cake with a warm cup of healthy hot chocolate.
 If I need to increase protein, I’ll make them some protein hot chocolate.
 For a cool drink, a tall glass of dairy-free milk, iced tea, or even this honeydew milk tea would be a refreshing addition.

 Other Desserts: When I’m making a spread of desserts, I like to pair smaller treats with a cake, like my vegan vanilla pudding, vegan s’mores, or my eggless fruit cake.